maxmiliano/maxmiliano.github.io/_posts/2022-12-20-get-started-with-ruby-on-rails.md

 $ rails generate controller destinations
 ~~~

-This will create a new controller called "DestinationsController" with some basic methods for the CRUD operations.
+This will create a new controller called `DestinationsController` with some basic methods for the CRUD operations.

 Next, we'll need to define the routes for our controller.
 Routes are the URLs that users can visit in our application, and they map to the specific actions in our controller.
-To define the routes for our DestinationsController, open the "config/routes.rb" file and add the following code to it:
+To define the routes for our DestinationsController, open the `config/routes.rb` file and add the following code to it:

 ~~~ruby
 Rails.application.routes.draw do